-4.3 Contraindications

-Meloxicam is contraindicated in the following situations:

-- third trimester of pregnancy (see section 4.6). - children and adolescents aged under 16 years. - Hypersensitivity to substances with a similar action, e.g. NSAIDs, aspirin.
-Meloxicam should not be given to patients who have developed signs of asthma, nasal polyps, angioneurotic oedema or urticaria following the administration of aspirin or other NSAIDs; - history of gastrointestinal bleeding or perforation, related to previous NSAID therapy. - active or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding). - severely impaired liver function. - non-dialysed severe renal failure. - gastrointestinal bleeding, history of cerebrovascular bleeding or other bleeding disorders. - severe heart failure.
+Meloxicam 15 mg tablets are swallowed with water or other fluid in conjunction with food.
+This medicinal product exists in other dosages, which may be more appropriate.
+4.3 Contraindications This medicinal product is contraindicated in the following situations: - Hypersensitivity to the active substance or to any of the excipients listed in section 6.1; - Third Trimester of pregnancy (see section 4.6 'Fertility, pregnancy and lactation'); - Children and adolescents below 16 years of age; - Hypersensitivity to substances with a similar action, e.g. non-steroidal anti-inflammatory drugs (NSAIDs), aspirin.
+Meloxicam should not be given to patients who have developed signs of asthma, nasal polyps, angio-oedema or urticaria following the administration of aspirin or other NSAIDs; - History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy; - Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding); - Severely impaired liver function; - Non-dialyzed severe renal failure; - Gastrointestinal bleeding, history of cerebrovascular bleeding or other bleeding disorders; - Severe heart failure.

-4.4 Special warnings and precautions for use

-Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control the symptoms (see section 4.2, and Gastrointestinal and cardiovascular risks below).
+4.4 Special warnings and precautions for use Undesirable effects may be minimized by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.2, and GI and cardiovascular risks below).
 The recommended maximum daily dose should not be exceeded in case of insufficient therapeutic effect, nor should an additional NSAID be added to the therapy because this may increase the toxicity while therapeutic advantage has not been proven.
-The use of meloxicam with concomitant NSAIDs including cyclooxygenase-2 selective inhibitors should be avoided (see section 4.5)..
+The use of meloxicamwith concomitant NSAIDs including cyclooxygenase-2 selective inhibitors should be avoided.